 Our tip here is not to visit Sri Lanka during high season to avoid increasing prices and overcrowded beaches.
 We started our trip through Sri Lanka in the beginning of April and were really lucky with the weather.
 At our last stop, Hikkaduwa, the beaches were pretty empty already and hostels closed thus we could feel the approaching end of the season.
 Having said that, we would tend to say that March and April are the perfect months for backpacking in Sri Lanka.

 While traveling in Sri Lanka you need to rely on public transport.
-The most common way of transport for short distances is the three-wheeled Tuk-Tuk (read more on driving Tuk-Tuk in Sri Lanka).
+The most common way of transport for short distances is the three-wheeled Tuk-Tuk.
 If you prefer taxi van’s over Tuk-Tuk’s or scooters taxis can be rented in advance in every bigger city at travel agencies such as Travel Choice.
 For longer distances we can recommend taking the train (especially on your ways between Kandy > Colombo > Matara), which is not only convenient but also an adventure being part of Sri Lanka’s society.
 Generally we can say: Bus and train rides are extremely cheap and mostly convenient.
 The taxi is normally faster but significantly more expensive.
+More info on driving Tuk-Tuk you can find here:

 Once you try Sri Lanka’s food the first time, you will notice pretty soon, it is different.
 Similar to the Indian kitchen the food is often pretty spicy and you will notice a lot of different tastes of curry.
 If you do not like spicy food you should tell the waiter in advance.
 Especially in “touristy” places, restaurants are used to Western taste so that they ask how spicy your food is supposed to be.